comp426-2022-spring/a99-sirius/README.md

 4. The client side will be running on port : http://localhost:3000.
    The server will be running on port : http://localhost:5555.

+[^1]: All dependencies for server and client will be listed inside `docs` directory.

+## Databases Schemas and Connection
+Sirius integrated `MongoDB` to manage database connections for the application. `MongoDB` is a NoSQL document database with scalability and flexibility to store data in JSON-like documents.
+Whenever a user log-in or sign-up for the application locally or through Google/Github authentication, the information will be sent to the Sirius database to store the information of the users.
+This will allow users to reset their password or change their password later since their information will be stored inside the database.

 ## Project Goals
-Create a task managent application.
+Create a task management application.

 This will include:
 * Creating an account locally.
-* Signing in through Google/Github *Note: GitHub Authentication in production enviroment will be disabled*
+* Signing in through Google/Github *Note: GitHub Authentication in production environment will be disabled*
-* If singing in with Google/Github the user will be able to set his own password.
+* If signing in with Google/Github, the user will have an opportunity to set their own password.
 * Signing into the application locally.
-* Connecting a database in order to store/authenticate logging information.
+* Connecting to a database in order to store/authenticate logging information.
-* Connection a database to fetch user tasks and task status.
+* Connection to a database to fetch user tasks and task status.
 * Allow users to create/remove tasks.
-* Allow user to modify task status and toggle reminders.
+* Allow users to modify the task status and toggle reminders.

-Future Implementations might include:
+Future Implementations will include:
-* Implement a Calendar API Future Impplementation
+* Implementing a Calendar API in Dashboard for users to have an overall view of all tasks in a calendar view.
-* Allow users to collaborate on tasks
+* Allow users to collaborate on tasks with other users of the application.
-* Give the users the ability to add other users
+* Give users the ability to add other users
-* Add time's to complete certain tasks
+* Add a specific timeline to complete certain tasks

+## License
+* The license that was used for Sirius Project was MIT License.
+MIT License is a short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

+  * The license can be found in [LICENSE](./LICENSE)

 ## Stages
 * Backend Design